- About IAU

 Since the publication of the Call all Group members have agreed to keep moving the re-thinking internationalization agenda forward, and sharing inputs that various audiences may make to the discussion.

-Finally, IAU will be building a virtual space for sharing related papers and documents on its webpages devoted to internationalization.
-Should you have a paper or a presentation that you wish to make known to the Group, or simply to comment on this initiative, please contact Eva Egron-Polak or Ross Hudson.
+Finally, IAU built a virtual resources center for sharing related papers and documents on its webpages devoted to internationalization.
+Should you have a paper or a presentation that you wish to make known to the Group, or simply to comment on this initiative, please contact Eva Egron-Polak or Giorgio Marinoni.